Sunita029/Sunita029/README.md

 - 👋 Hi, I’m @Sunita029
-- 👀 I’m interested in Machine leaning and deep learning.
-- 🌱 I’m currently learning Machine leaning and deep learning.
-- 💞️ I'm working as Data Analyst.
+- Machine Learning Enthusiast
-- 💞️ Skills : Python, SQL, JavaScript and Machine learning .
+- Skills : Python, SQL, and Machine learning .
 - 📫 Sunitaarawat029@gmail.com
 <!---
 Sunita029/Sunita029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.